Candidate Stories: Clarissa Pabi, Penguin Random House

 “Creative Access, for me, is about creating access and opportunity; and I believe that the opportunities I’ve had must help create more opportunities for other people.”…

-Some time after graduating, Clarissa was fortunate enough to secure a year-long internship at Random House, with Ebury Publishing, through Creative Access.
-Clarissa found that the supportive infrastructure Creative Access provided was invaluable.
-After her year-long internship, Random House created a new role for Clarissa at Ebury Publishing.
+After graduating and what seemed like an interminable search for a job, Clarissa secure a year-long internship at Random House through Creative Access.
+At the end of her internship, Random House created a new role for Clarissa at Ebury Publishing.

 “I believe I now have a responsibility to help create more opportunities for other people.
 After working at Ebury for almost four years, I am now the company’s senior marketing executive and have created award-winning campaigns.”

 She found that the supportive infrastructure Creative Access provided was invaluable: “One of the most formative experiences for me was attending masterclasses across the creative industry, organised by Creative Access.
 The masterclasses were given by highly accomplished and senior people, many of whom are from BAME backgrounds, and they provided an opportunity to hear what the speakers did as well as to meet other interns, enabling us to get a holistic understanding of the creative industry.
 In retrospect, I recall that the events Creative Access ran with people from the publishing industry were among the least diverse, compared with events focusing on other industries, such as TV and music, but they were just as inspiring, with the likes of HarperCollins’ Natalie Jerome and Ebury Deputy MD Jake Lingwood speaking.
 Since then, I think Creative Access has had a catalytic affect and inspired more young BAME people to go into publishing.